 The main source of income continues to be Council tax.
-The Chancellors' November 2022 update still allows Councils to increase Council Tax by 2.99% or £5 per annum without a referendum.
-The medium-term financial plan assumes a further 2% increase per annum in future years.
+Councils were allowed to increase Council Tax by 2.99% or £5 per annum without a referendum in 2024/25.
+The medium-term financial plan assumes a further 1.99% increase per annum in future years.